ut-issl/s2e-documents/Tutorials/HowToIntegrateC2A.md

   virtual int SendFromCompo(int port_id, unsigned char* buffer, int offset, int count);
   virtual int ReceivedByObc(int port_id, unsigned char* buffer, int offset, int count);
   ```
 - Components without the OBC can use the `SendFromCompo` and `ReceivedByCompo` for communication with the flight software.
-Driver functions in the flight software can use `SendFromObc` and `ReceivedByOBC` for communication with the components.
+Driver functions in the flight software can use `SendFromObc` and `ReceivedByObc` for communication with the components.
 It is essential to use the same `port_id`.
-- However, C2A cannot directly use `SendFromObc` and `ReceivedByOBC` since it is written in C, and it is difficult to pass the `OBC` class as an argument to C2A.
+- However, C2A cannot directly use `SendFromObc` and `ReceivedByObc` since it is written in C, and it is difficult to pass the `OBC` class as an argument to C2A.
 So `OBC_C2A` has static functions for C2A.
   ```cpp
   // Static function for C2A
   static int SendFromObc_C2A(int port_id, unsigned char* buffer, int offset, int count);